 - The personal data we collect and use

-- How the Univeristy of Warwick obtains your personal data
+- How the University of Warwick obtains your personal data

 - Purpose and associated lawful basis

-- Lawful bases for processing your personal data under the GDPR and DPA 2018
+- Lawful bases for processing your personal data under the Date Protection Act 2018 and UK GDPR

 - Data Sharing

 - Retention of your personal data